 THREE TYPES OF ESPRESSO MACHINES

 These days espresso machines are designed in varying shapes, sizes and types.
-Many of the models do similar things, and the simplest way to see which of the three types of machine it is, is:
+Many of the models do similar things, but generally speaking, there are three types of machines that you should be aware of:

 The manual machine (or lever machine): This is an old-fashioned type of machine and looks similar to the first large-scale models.
 These are for true coffee nerds and people who are into old-school!

 The semi-automatic machine: This is more like the friendly espresso machine that you would hope for.
 When you picture an espresso machine, this is probably the type of machine you would think of.
 If you enjoy the process of making your own coffee, then I recommend this model.

 The fully-automatic model: This model typically appears as a dark, square, plastic container.
 It is also about as charming and refined as an oblong plastic container.
 However, if you enjoy being comfortable and would like to have a latte made from just the press of a button, this is definitely a more preferable option than a capsule machine in my opinion.

 I will elaborate a bit on some of the comments I’ve already made.
 One of the main distinctions between the semi-automatic and hyper (or fully) automatic machines, is whether or not the grinder is built-in.

 To make the most of your machine, you will need a separate grinder that’s suitable for espresso, if you use a semi-automatic machine.
 You could use coffee that has already been ground, from iconic brands like Illy or Lavazza, but that is not the best thing to do for two reasons:

 Despite the fact the coffee has been vacuum sealed, it will not be as flavorful.
 As you can’t change the size of the grinds, you won’t be able to change the time they are taken out.
 This may appear to be a tiny detail, but with espresso this makes a world of difference.
 To make the perfect espresso, it’s essential that you have a grinder that is perfectly attuned to your machine.